0xvashishth/CalcHub/Calculators/Multiplication_table/readme.md

 ### Multiplication table Calculator

 ### Functionality :-
-calculate the multiplication table of any number depending upon the range given by the user.
+calculate the multiplication table of any number depending upon the range given by the user.It will also pointer the cursor when mouse keepon the get button and will also change the color of the button to specify that the pointer is on the button.

 ### Built Using :-